-The ISPS code was implemented by IMO on July 1st 2004 as a comprehensive set of measurements for international security by prescribing responsibilities to government authority, port authority, shipping companies and seafarers.
+The ISPS code was implemented by IMO on July 1st 2004 as a comprehensive set of measurements for international security by prescribing responsibilities to a government authority, port authority, shipping companies and seafarers.

 Related Read: 10 Ways to Enhance Ship Security

 Main Aim of ISPS code In Shipping

 The ISPS code mainly looks after the security aspects of the ship, seafarers, ports and port workers, to ensure preventive measures can be taken if a security threat is determined.
 The main aim of the International Code for the Security of Ships and of Port Facilities (ISPS) is as follows:

 - To monitor the activity of people and cargo operation

-- To detect the different security threats on board vessel and in port and implement measure as per the situation
+- To detect the different security threats onboard vessel and in port and implement the measure as per the situation

 - To provide a security level to the ship and derive various duties and functions at the different security level

 - To establish the respective roles and responsibilities of the contracting governments, agencies, local administrations and the shipping and port industries

 - To build and implement roles and responsibilities for port state officer and onboard officers to tackle maritime security threat at the international level